Individual Entrepreneur's (EI) Pension Plan

 What happens if there are additional quarters?

-Any quarter contributed beyond the statutory retirement age and beyond the number required for the full rate provides an increase (or premium) in the amount of the basic pension.
+Any quarter contributed beyond the statutory retirement age and beyond the number of quarters required to obtain the full rate shall provide an increase (or premium) in the amount of the basic pension.

 What are the insurance quarters acquired since 1973?